 Visual symptoms of nutrient deficiencies and toxicities can often be the first sign that a particular field or location within a field has a nutritional problem.
-Recognizing these visual symptoms is an important step toward taking corrective action.
-Further evaluation may be pursued with detailed leaf and soil sampling.
-The pictures of visual symptoms included in this document are from the publication "Sugarcane Nutrition", by D. L. Anderson and J. E. Bowen (1990).
+Recognizing these visual symptoms is an important step when designing corrective action.
+Further evaluations can be pursued with detailed leaf and soil sampling.
+The pictures of visual symptoms included in this document can also be found in the publication "Sugarcane Nutrition", by D. L. Anderson and J. E. Bowen (1990).
 These photographs are from various researchers from sugarcane growing areas around the world.
 The elements included are arranged alphabetically.